mpedrak/gnn-skeleton-motion-interpolator/README.md

 # GNN Skeleton Motion Interpolator

 3D skeletal motion in-betweening aims to automatically generate realistic transition frames between keyframes, reducing manual work in creating character animation.
 This repository provides a deep learning approach for this task using Attention-based Graph Neural Networks.
 The most important distinguishing feature of this solution is support for multi-topology skeletons, which allows generation of animation for multiple skeletons with a single trained model.
 In addition, it is possible to use this solution directly in Blender software via the extension [AI Animation Bridge](https://github.com/kottajl/blender-plug-in-for-modifying-3D-animations).
-The repository contains many trained (on LAFAN1, ACCAD, PFNN, UNOC, 100STYLE datasets) models and the results obtained from them.
+The repository contains many trained models (on LAFAN1, ACCAD, PFNN, UNOC, 100STYLE datasets) and the results obtained from them.
 It also presents quite modular and clear model architecture making it straightforward to extend, modify, or use it with new datasets.

-## Installation
+## Downloading

 ### To download without all pretrained models (highly advised considering their size)